-The organization may wish to undertake a standard soil test to know what nutrients the garden's soil may be lacking.
-For more information on a soil test, contact the Nova Scotia Department of Agriculture, Quality Evaluation Division, Laboratory Services.
+The garden group may wish to undertake a soil analysis to know what nutrients the garden's soil may be lacking.
+For more information on a soil test, contact the provincial Analytical Lab.

-Gardening Equipment
+Gardening equipment

 The use of heavy excavation equipment is not permitted.
 Small motorized gardening equipment, such as a Rototiller, is permitted for annual soil turning and must be operated by an experienced individual.
 Proper clothing, proper footwear and safety equipment is required when operating such equipment.